alargam/AMR_Robot/README.md

 This project integrates real-time perception, sensor fusion, embedded motor control, SLAM, and autonomous navigation into a complete robotic system designed using ROS 2 Jazzy best practices.

+You can visit the official project website for more details: [https://delivero.site/](https://delivero.site/)

 ---

 # 📸 System Overview